-420-321 Manual Turning Processes
+420-321 Manual Turning Processes 5 cr

 This course is intended to develop the fundamental skill for a career in the machining trade.
 Fundamental processes include; Manual Lathe operation, basic set-up, lay-out, measurement, turning processes, and tool geometry/sharpening.
+The format for this class is a self-paced lab with a minimum allowable standard established.
 This course requires the purchase of tools and measuring equipment required for working in the Machine Tool lab.

 Co-requisite(s): 420-322 Manual Milling Processes.
 Restricted to students admitted to the following program(s): 32-420-5 Machine Tooling Technics.

-420-322 Manual Milling Processes 5 cr
+420-322 Manual Milling Processes